The Blair Witch Project: Plot

 Upon returning to their tent, they find their possessions have been rifled, and Josh's equipment is covered with slime.
-They come across a river identical to the one they crossed earlier and realize they have been walking in circles.
-Josh vanishes the next morning, and Heather and Mike try vainly to find him.
-That night, they hear Josh's agonized cries but are unable to find him.
-They theorize that his yells are a fabrication by the Blair Witch to draw them out of their camp.
+They come across the same river they crossed earlier and realize they have been walking in circles.
+Josh vanishes the next morning, and Heather and Mike fail to find him.
+That night, they hear Josh's agonized cries but are unable to locate him; they theorize that his yells are a fabrication by the Blair Witch to draw them out of their camp.

 Heather discovers a bundle of twigs tied with fabric from Josh's shirt the next day.
 Upon opening the bundle, she finds a blood-soaked scrap of his shirt containing bloodied teeth and hair.
 Although distraught, she does not tell Mike.
-That night, she records herself tearfully apologizing to her, Mike's, and Josh's families, taking responsibility for their predicament.
+That night, she records herself tearfully apologizing to her, Mike's, and Josh's mothers, taking responsibility for their predicament.
 She admits that something evil is haunting them and will ultimately take them.

-That same night, they hear Josh calling out to them again and follow his voice to the abandoned ruins of the house of Rustin Parr, featuring children's bloody handprints on one of the walls.
-Trying to locate Josh, they first go to the attic but do not find him.
-Mike then hears Josh's voice in the basement and quickly heads downstairs, where an unseen force assaults Mike, causing him to drop his camera.
-Heather enters the basement yelling, and her camera captures Mike standing in a corner facing the wall.
-Heather calls out to him, but he does not react.
-The unseen force assaults Heather, causing her to scream and drop her camera.
-The camera continues to record for a few seconds, and then cuts to black.
+Later, they hear Josh's voice again calling for help and follow it to the abandoned ruins of a house, featuring children's bloody handprints on some of the walls.
+Trying to find Josh, they head to the attic but do not find him.
+Hearing the voice everywhere, Mike rushes downstairs, leaving Heather behind.
+As he enters the basement, an unseen force strikes Mike; he drops his camera and falls silent.
+A hysterical Heather enters the basement, to see Mike standing in a corner facing the wall, unresponsive to her screaming his name.
+The unseen force strikes Heather, causing her to drop her camera and fall silent as well; the camera then cuts to black.